magicalsoup/Competitive-Programming-Solutions-Library/CCC Stage 1 Solutions/README.md

 > ccc08s2 --> CCC Stage 1 2008 Senior question 2

 ## Clarifications
-> For Clairfications, go to wcipeg for codes to match the file that you want And as a final note, I believe I have finished all the CCC stage 1 questions up until 2017, so almost all the solutions are on here
+> For Clarifications, go to wcipeg for codes to match the file that you want And as a final note, I believe I have finished all the CCC stage 1 questions up until 2017, so almost all the solutions are on here